ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 ### Physical Connections

 All the channels of a ganged pin group must be physically connected on the application load board, either statically (always ganged together) or dynamically using a MUX or relays.
-For remote sensing, sense wires of all ganged channels must be connected.
+For remote sensing, the sense wires of all ganged channels must be connected.

 The following image illustrates an example of the relay-based dynamic connections for a two-channel gang:
 ![SMUGangPinGroupSetup](../images/SMUGangPinGroup/SMUGangPinGroupSetup.png)